nadaaelmokdem/Prodigy-Tech/README.md

 The encrypted or decrypted message will be displayed.
 Password Complexity Checker:

-This Python program evaluates the strength of passwords based on various complexity criteria.
+This C++ program evaluates the strength of passwords based on various complexity criteria.
 Criteria: (You can customize these criteria as needed) Minimum length (e.g., 8 characters)
 Inclusion of uppercase letters, lowercase letters, numbers, and special symbols